wadpac/GGIR/docs/reference/GGIR.md

 ### params_247

-A list of parameters releated to description of 24/7 behaviours that do not fall under conventional physical activity or sleep outcomes, these parameters are used in GGIR [g.part2](https://wadpac.github.io/GGIR/reference/g.part2.md) and GGIR
+A list of parameters related to description of 24/7 behaviours that do not fall under conventional physical activity or sleep outcomes, these parameters are used in GGIR [g.part2](https://wadpac.github.io/GGIR/reference/g.part2.md) and GGIR